P-TECH: Connecting Students with the Skills for In-Demand Jobs

 Colorado Succeeds works to ensure all students have access to educational experiences that prepare them to achieve their greatest potential.
 That’s why we are so excited to see the P-TECH school model expanding into Colorado.

-P-TECH, or Pathways in Technology Early College High Schools, is a new educational model that has received national attention for its ability to expand opportunities in STEM education and better prepare graduates for middle-skill jobs.
-Middle skill jobs require more than a high school diploma but less than a four-year degree.
+P-TECH, or Pathways in Technology Early College High School, is a new educational model that has received international attention for its ability to expand opportunities in STEM education and prepare graduates for middle-skill jobs.
+Middle-skill jobs require more than a high school diploma but less than a four-year degree.

-The expansion of P-TECH schools into our state is an exciting opportunity for the business community to help better align K-12 education with workforce needs.
-In fact, exciting developments are already underway in Denver and Longmont as businesses – including IBM – along with education providers, begin laying the groundwork to open the state’s first P-TECH schools.
+The expansion of P-TECH programs in Colorado is an exciting opportunity for the business community to help better align K-12 education with workforce needs.
+In fact, Colorado already has three P-TECH schools serving students in Longmont, Colorado Springs, and Adams County.
 If you’re interested in opening a P-TECH school, use this page as your resource and let Colorado Succeeds get you connected.

 Looking to get the scoop on P-TECH?
 Check out this video interview with our member Ray Johnson of IBM about this innovative model and its many benefits.

-A P-TECH school is a free, open, public high school that includes grades 9-14.
-P-TECH schools integrate high school, college courses, and the workplace with a focus on science, technology, engineering, and mathematics (STEM).
+P-TECH is a free, open, public high school program that includes grades 9-14.
+P-TECH programs integrate high school, college courses, and the workplace with a focus on science, technology, engineering, and mathematics (STEM).
 The result is a seamless pathway that allows students to graduate with a high school diploma, an Associate’s degree in a STEM field (at no cost to them), and relevant professional experience in some of Colorado’s most high-growth industries.

 Colorado Employers: A Demand in Need of Supply